 Disposable vapes have gained popularity in recent years.
 They come ready to use and contain a non-rechargeable battery, fixed coil and a set amount of vape juice in one device that is thrown away after use.

 - A good introduction to vaping for those who haven’t tried it before

-- Although initially cheap, very expensive over the long term.
+- Although initially cheap, at around £5.00 a day they can become very expensive over the long term.

-- Disposing of a battery (which can be recharged 300 times) after a single use is bad for the environment.
+- Disposing of a battery (which could have been recharged 300 times) after a single use is bad for the environment.